kgoralski/kotlin-springboot-template/README.md

 #### Spring Data REST with H2 Database

 - Exposing Spring Data Repositories to the world
-- With all features like: pagingm sorting, even custom queries like:
+- With all features like: paging sorting, even custom queries like:
 ```
 http://localhost:8080/authors/search/findByFirstName?name=Steven
 ```